-With that small tweak, unsweetened cocoa powder should perform much like Dutch-process in the recipe, though the finished recipe may be a bit lighter in color.
+By adding baking soda to unsweetened cocoa, you are neutralizing the acid in the cocoa, so it doesn't interact unfavorably with the other ingredients in the recipe.
+With that small tweak, unsweetened cocoa powder should perform much like Dutch-processed cocoa powder in the recipe, though the finished recipe may be a bit lighter in color.

-Where to Find Dutch-Process Cocoa Powder
+Where to Find Dutch-Processed Cocoa Powder